-We may disclose the information that we collect from our investors or former investors, as described above, only to our affiliates and service providers and only as allowed by applicable law or regulation or to other nonaffiliated third parties as otherwise permitted or required by applicable law or regulation.
-Any party that receives this information will be required to use it only for the services required by us and as allowed by applicable law or regulation, and is not permitted to share or use this information for any other purpose.
+We may disclose the information that we collect from our investors or former investors, as described above, only to our affiliates and service providers and only as allowed by applicable law or regulation.
+Any party that receives this information will use it only for the services required by us and as allowed by applicable law or regulation, and is not permitted to share or use this information for any other purpose.
 To protect the non-public personal information of individuals, we permit access only by authorized personnel who need access to that information to provide services to the fund and its investors.
 In order to guard investors' non-public personal information, we maintain physical, electronic and procedural safeguards that are designed to comply with applicable law.